nodejs/node-addon-api/CONTRIBUTING.md

 **node-addon-api** is meant to be a thin convenience wrapper around Node-API.
-With this in mind, contributions of any new APIs that wrap around a core Node-API API will be considered for merge.
+With this in mind, contributions of any new APIs that wrap around a core Node-API API will be considered for merging.
 However, changes that wrap existing **node-addon-api** APIs are encouraged to instead be provided as an ecosystem module.
 The **node-addon-api** team is happy to link to a curated set of modules that build on top of **node-addon-api** if they have broad usefulness to the community and promote